SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 - `license` (License): The package's license.
 - `author` (Author): The owner of the package repository.
 - `keyword` (Keyword): Filter on matching package keywords.
+- `dependencies` (Number): The number of dependencies the package has.

 #### Query operators